MicrosoftDocs/architecture-center/docs/example-scenario/aks-firewall/aks-firewall-content.md

 ### Alternatives

 You can use a third-party firewall from Azure Marketplace instead of [Azure Firewall](/azure/firewall/overview).
-If you do, it's your responsibility to properly configure the firewall to inspect, allow, or deny the inbound and outbound traffic from the AKS cluster.
+If you do, it's your responsibility to properly configure the firewall to inspect and allow or deny the inbound and outbound traffic from the AKS cluster.

 ## Considerations